 4. How Can We Recycle?

-- Separating Waste
+- Segregation of Waste

-5. The Impact of Recycling in Our Community
+5. Impact of Recycling in Our Community

 6. Conclusion